Jor66453/sgthybs/README.md

                 espConnection:Disconnect()
             end

+            -- Remove all ESP elements
             for _, player in pairs(Players:GetPlayers()) do
                 if player.Character then
                     local espOutline = player.Character:FindFirstChild("ESP")
+                    local nameTag = player.Character:FindFirstChild("Head"):FindFirstChild("NameTag")
-                    if espOutline and espOutline:IsA("Highlight") then
+                    if espOutline then
                         espOutline:Destroy()
+                    end
+                    if nameTag then
+                        nameTag:Destroy()
                     end
                 end
             end